MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 When you start a Fabric trial, you get the following features:

-* [F64 F SKU subscription](../enterprise/licenses.md#microsoft-fabric-license-types) with full access to all of the Fabric workloads and features.
+* [A capacity with 64 capacity units](../enterprise/licenses.md#microsoft-fabric-license-types.md#capacity-license) that you can use to access all of the Fabric workloads and features.

 * OneLake storage up to 1 TB.